 Doing so can help you make wiser spending and credit choices in the future.
 That’s just one reason it is so important to keep a watchful eye on your credit report.
-These are a few other reasons it is important to pay close attention to these informational reports.
+Additionally, these are a few other reasons it is important to pay close attention to these informational reports.

 - It empowers you to manage your credit more closely.
 The more familiar you are with reviewing and monitoring your credit report, the easier it is to identify and correct false information and to dispute details that may be keeping your credit score down.

 - It allows you to detect potential identity theft or credit card fraud quickly.
 Early detection can be instrumental in minimizing the damage.

 - It helps you improve your credit score.
 This alone can save you thousands upon thousands of dollars in interest payments throughout your lifetime – and it only takes a few minutes to reap the rewards.